maishiroma/MCServerBootstrap/README.md

     - 22
     - 25565
     - icmp
-- Abiiity to add additional TCP/UDP port(s) within the range 49152 to 65535.
+- Ability to add additional TCP/UDP port(s) within the range 49152 to 65535.
-- A Cloud Storage Bucket (Two if making a modded MC Server)
+- A Cloud Storage Bucket (Two if making a modded MC Server or using Cloud Functions)
+- Two Cloud Functions to allow anyone to start/stop the MC Server via curl or Browser

-The overall cost to run this project varies greatly with usage and instance size, but it should be fairly mimimum if using the project defaults.
+The overall cost to run this project varies greatly with usage and instance size, but it should be fairly minimum if using the project defaults and turning off the instance when no one is playing.

 ## How to Use